 You can access your student’s statement of account online

 Once your portal is set up (about 15 minutes after creating the account), you can log in to your portal and choose Financial Services and then Statement of Account.
 To see the most recent statement generated by our office, click on View Bills and then click the bill link with the most current date.
 Bills are generated around the 15th of each month, if there is a balance owing.
-If your student has granted you financial information releases, you will receive a postcard notification in the mail when bills are generated.
-If you would prefer to receive notification by email, click on Change my bill notification preferences at the top of the Statement of Account page.
-Please be sure that you have provided us with your email address.
+If your student has granted you financial information releases, you can elect to receive notification by email.
+To set up these notifications, click on Change my bill notification preferences at the top of the Statement of Account page and provide us with your email address.

 NOTE: You will need a PDF viewer to view the statement.
 You likely already have this on your computer, but you will be able to install a free Adobe Reader from our website if necessary.

 If you have any difficulties in viewing the statement, please contact our support staff at 619-849-2222 or email@example.com.